-- 73. In line with the Joint ESMA and EBA Guidelines43, a bank's management body is expected to adopt and maintain a policy for the assessment of the suitability of members of the management body, which should include, among others, principles on the succession planning of its members and should set out the process for the succession planning. - 74.
+- should include, among others, principles on the succession planning of its members and should set out the process for the succession planning. - 74.75.
 Existing staff succession plans drafted in accordance with the above requirements for supervisory purposes may be considered as a starting point for developing succession plans for the members of the management body at least, which are valid in resolution.
-Resolution succession plans have to be feasible in the context of resolution, where expected attrition may be higher than in business as usual. - 75.
+Resolution succession plans have to be feasible in the context of resolution, where expected attrition may be higher than in business as usual. - 75.76.
 Such succession plans should determine substitute staff for relevant roles who have been trained internally to take over such positions, if necessary.
-The scope of the succession plan is expected to include relevant staff at any level and all necessary details for its implementation such as: - based on the bank's assessment of relevant roles (above), identifying the roles potentially vacant in resolution; - sourcing talent that is currently within the bank to replace those positions or seeking external possibilities for candidates, if necessary; - creating robust performance metrics and a process for evaluating staff against them; - identification and development of potential successors within the bank; - assessing training needs and addressing them through implementation of training programmes including cross-training ones; - conducting regular emergency succession dry-run exercises; - preparing for the handover process identifying relevant steps and timeline; drawing up an outline of handover documents; - periodic revision of the succession plan and its update, etc. - 76.
-In their succession plans banks could also consider reaching agreements with third parties (for example consulting or advisory firms) to help the bank cover specific relevant roles. - 77.
+The scope of the succession plan is expected to include relevant staff at any level and all necessary details for its implementation such as: - based on the bank's assessment of relevant roles (above), identifying the roles potentially vacant in resolution; - sourcing talent that is currently within the bank to replace those positions or seeking external possibilities for candidates, if necessary; - creating robust performance metrics and a process for evaluating staff against them; - identification and development of potential successors within the bank; - assessing training needs and addressing them through implementation of training programmes including cross-training ones; - conducting regular emergency succession dry-run exercises; - preparing for the handover process identifying relevant steps and timeline; drawing up an outline of handover documents; - periodic revision of the succession plan and its update, etc. - 76.77.
+In their succession plans banks could also consider reaching agreements with third parties (for example consulting or advisory firms) to help the bank cover specific relevant roles. - 77.78.
 Banks are expected to prepare on how they could clarify the responsibilities of individual employees in a resolution case should they be different from those applicable in BAU.
 Key staff identified as relevant (critical/essential) during the resolution planning phase might be assigned with different responsibilities in resolution, while personnel not identified as relevant might be considered as relevant in light of the circumstances of the case.
 The bank may also need to fill gaps in necessary roles and responsibilities by selecting non-relevant personnel with complementary skill-sets.